home-assistant/home-assistant.io/source/_components/climate.fritzbox.markdown

 ### {% linkable_title Attributes %}

-The are several attributes that can be useful in automation and templates.
+The are several attributes that can be useful for automations and templates.

 | Attribute | Description |
 | --------- | ----------- |
 | `device_locked` | The state of the key lock at the device.
-| `locked` | The state of the lock for configuring the device via app or Fritzbox webinterface.
+| `locked` | The state of the lock for configuring the device via the app or the Fritzbox web interface.
 | `low_battery` | The low battery state indication.